synw/jafeed/README.md

 # Jafeed

-Rss and atom feeds agregator using Rethinkdb for the storage, Django for the UI and a Go module for the aggregation.
+Rss and atom feeds agregator using Rethinkdb for the storage, Django for the UI and a Go module for the aggregation engine.

 ## Dependencies